-In March 2020, the Compensation Committee increased Mr. Jagdfeld's Target Bonus from 112.5% to 115% to further align his pay to market competitive levels.
-For 2020, Adjusted EBITDA (excluding the impact of acquisitions that occurred during the performance period and before deduction for noncontrolling interests) was retained as one of two financial metrics of the AIP.
-Primary Working Capital ("PWC") as % of net sales replaced Operating Free Cash Flow as the second metric.
-Individual performance goals ("IPG"), the third and non-financial metric, did not change.
+In March 2021, the Compensation Committee increased Mr. Jagdfeld's Target Bonus from 115% to 125% and also increased the Target Bonus for Messrs.
+Ragen and Minick from 65% to 75% to further align to market competitive levels.
+For 2021, the AIP included two financial metrics: Adjusted EBITDA (excluding the impact of acquisitions that occurred during the performance period and before deduction for noncontrolling interests) and Primary Working Capital ("PWC") as a percentage of net sales.
+Individual performance goals ("IPG") continues to be the third and nonfinancial metric.
 The weighting of the metrics remained the same as summarized below:

-A II .
-LEDITO A PWC as % of IDC
+PWC as % of

 Adjusted EBITDA Net Sales IPG

 50% 25% 25%

-2020 Annual Performance Bonus Plan Results
+2021 Annual Performance Bonus Plan Results

-The 2020 financial targets for Adjusted EBITDA and PWC were \$476.8 million and 27.5%, respectively.
-IPG goals for named executive officers for 2020 were based on achieving these financial targets, growing the Company's portion of the residential market, increasing industrial market share, geographic expansion (organic and inorganic), and other goals related to growth of our Clean Energy business, product development, organizational development & succession planning.
+The 2021 financial targets for Adjusted EBITDA and PWC were \$770.4 million and 24.0%, respectively.
+IPG goals for named executive officers for 2021 were based on achieving these financial targets, growing the Company's portion of the residential market, increasing industrial market share, geographic expansion (organic and inorganic), goals related to growth of our Clean Energy business, product development, organizational development, and succession planning.
+For 2022, we have incorporated ESG goals into the IPGs for our named executive officers, which address the development of our ESG programs, goals, initiatives, and future metrics.

-Achievement of the above stated financial targets under the plan would result in a 100% payout for three components in the plan.
-For 2020 under the AIP, the Company's Adjusted EBITDA (excluding the impact of acquisitions that occurred during the performance period and before deduction for noncontrolling interests) was \$585 million, which exceeded the target for the Adjusted EBITDA portion.
-The level of Adjusted EBITDA achieved also corresponds to the resulting payout opportunity for the IPG portion of the bonus plan.
-The IPG is adjusted for each named executive officer's performance against certain defined and measurable goals established at the commencement of the year and developed to achieve specific initiatives related to the Company's longterm strategy.
-The Company's PWC, also excluding the impact of acquisitions, was 27.1%, which slightly exceeded the target for the PWC portion.
-As a result, the Committee approved the overall 2020 achievement payout of 182% out of a maximum of 200%.
+Achievement of the above stated financial targets under the plan would result in a 100% of target payout for three components in the plan.
+Under the AIP for 2021, the Company's Adjusted EBITDA (excluding the impact of acquisitions that occurred during the performance period and before deduction for noncontrolling interests) was \$843.5 million, which exceeded the target for the Adjusted EBITDA portion.
+The IPG portion of the bonus plan is paid out at the same level of achievement as that achieved for Adjusted EBITDA, subject to adjustments for each named executive officer's performance against certain defined and measurable goals established at the commencement of the year and developed to achieve specific initiatives related to the Company's long-term strategy.
+The Company's PWC, also excluding the impact of acquisitions, was 26.2%, which fell short of threshold for the PWC portion.
+As a result, the Committee approved the overall 2021 payout of 122% out of a maximum of 200%.

-Annual Performance Bonus Metrics 2020 Financial Targets (in millions of \$US) 2020 Achievement (in millions of \$US) Boyout % \$476.8 \$585 Payout % Adjusted EBITDA (50%) ψτ/ 0.0 Ψ303 PWC as % of Net Sales (25%) 27.50% 27.10% 182% Individual Performance Goals (25%) NA Aligned to Adjusted
+Annual Performance Bonus Metrics 2021 Financial Targets (in millions of \$US) 2021 Achievement (in millions of \$US) Overall Payout % Adjusted EBITDA (50%) \$770.4 \$843.5 PWC as % of Net Sales (25%) 24.0% 26.2% 122% Individual Performance Goals (25%) NA Paid Out Based on Adjusted EBITDA Achievement

-^{} Adjusted EBITDA under the AIP excludes the impact of acquisitions that occurred during the performance period and is calculated before deduction for noncontrolling interests.
+\ Adjusted EBITDA under the AIP excludes the impact of acquisitions that occurred during the performance period and is calculated before deduction for noncontrolling interests.

-The Compensation Committee maintains its discretion to make adjustments to the annual performance bonuses, regardless of the outcome under incentive bonus formulas.
-For 2020 the Compensation Committee made no adjustments or modifications to the financial targets or payouts as a result of the COVID-19 pandemic.
+The Compensation Committee maintains its discretion to adjust the annual performance bonuses, regardless of the outcome under incentive bonus formulas.
+For 2021, the Compensation Committee made no adjustments or modifications to the financial targets or payouts.